sofn-xyz/mailing/packages/cli/README.md

 - In the directory `scripts/e2e_test`, run `bundle exec ruby e2e_test.rb`

-The script supports some basic options for running today
+The script supports some options for running:

 - `--only=redwood_ts` to run the tests only on the specified framework
 - `--skip-build` to skip the yarn build part of the script, useful when debugging something unrelated to the build
+- `--rerun` to skip the framework install part of the script, useful when debugging something in your cypress tests unrelated to the build or the framework install.
+This will use the framework installs that are present in the runs/latest directory, i.e. the assumption is you've run a test against some framework(s) and you now want to re-running them after adjusting your cypress tests.

 **Cache the framework installs for faster runs**